abilandz/PH8124/Lecture_4/Lecture_4.md

 **Example 3:** Infinite loops with the defined periodicity.

-The following loop will keep running forever, with the periodicity of once per hour:
+The following loop will keep running forever, with a periodicity of once per hour:

 ```bash
 while true; do